bfanger/svelte-preprocess-react/README.md

 > Extend

-Once you've converted a React component to Svelte, you'd want delete that React component, but some if other React components depended on that component you can use `reactify` to use the new Svelte component as a React component.
+Once you've converted a React component to Svelte, you'd want delete that React component, but when other React components depended on that component use `reactify` to convert the Svelte component to a React component.

 ```jsx
 import { reactify } from "svelte-preprocess-react";